- #iGOoutdoors (5)

 Waterfalls in films are often depicted as romantic, exotic locations (or the inevitable end to somebody being carried down a fast flowing river), and we have some stunning waterfalls around the UK that you can visit, and some of them couldn’t be easier to reach.
 The best thing about waterfalls, is that they’re actually more impressive in the rain – so don’t let the great British summer hold you back.

-In this article we look at some of our favourite waterfalls around the UK and offer up a walk you can tackle to find them.
+In this article we look at some of our favourite waterfalls around the UK, where they are and offer up a walk you can tackle to find them.
+Some are nearer than you think so grab your walking boots and get exploring!